 Sunday, February 14, 2010

-The course visit to Coalville, Leicestershire was the 54th we had visited on the Crazy World of Minigolf Tour at that point.
+The course in Coalville, Leicestershire was the 54th we visited on the Crazy World of Minigolf Tour at that point.

 While we were there we held a three-player Irregular Mini Golf Tour competition that saw me, Emily and our friend Daniel Marsh play a two-round (18-hole) match.
 The first round was a qualifier, with the top two players then facing off against each other in round two.